regisphilibert/rp_hugo/content/post/hugo-pipes/index.md

 {{% /notice %}}

 ### Autoprefixing with .PostCSS
 `resources.PostCSS` does require nodeJS to run.
-But shall you be ok with a touch of `npm` in your environement, you should definitely give it a spin.
+But shall you be ok with a touch of `npm` in your environment, you should definitely give it a spin.
 I’ll let go of my good-riddance-npm smirk and use it in this project so we can « autoprefix » our `style.css`.

 Hugo will look for a PostCSS config file at the root of our theme or project under the name `postcss.config.js`.
 Ours is pretty straight forward and look like this: